Josh Harty is a messenger. A North Dakota songsmith. A third generation musician, son of a small town

 Short Press Bio

 Josh Harty's unique blend of American music has become a must-hear for those who keep the tradition of country, blues and folk close to their hearts.
-The touring bug has never left him as he continuously travels across Europe and North America.
-More than just moving along, he's spending plenty of time in the communities along the way, from Brooklyn to Haarlem, from London to Portland.
+Born and raised on the plains of North Dakota, Harty grew up playing shows across the Midwest with his father, a small-town police chief and preacher.
+The touring bug has never left Josh as he now continuously travels across Europe and North America.
 Harty is always looking for that balance between the rolling road and the people who inspire him, trading stories around kitchen tables and theatre stages.
 His live shows prove that good storytelling combined with journeyman musicianship is as American as music gets.